Articles by topic

 The identifier

 The identifier is used to uniquely recognise a contact and determines whether an existing record is updated or a new one is created.
-Suitable identifiers include email address, customer number, or employee number, as names can appear multiple times.
+Suitable identifiers include email address, customer number, or employee number, as for example names can appear multiple times.
 If a contact registers themselves without an invitation, the system automatically generates a random 16-character ID.
 Identifiers can be exported along with the contacts.

 Available data fields